 Not all of these brands are based in the United States, so be sure to check their shipping and return policies.
 You can also find many of these brands at retailers like Nordstrom, Revolve, and NET-A-PORTER.

-After this list of brands, I included three resale clothing sites that allow you to purchase sustainable clothes at a discount.
-Many of these brands are pricey (in my opinion), but there are ways to find them for less.
+After this list, I included three resale clothing sites that allow you to purchase sustainable clothes at a discount.

 AGOLDE Riley High Rise Straight Crop via AGOLDE